 Here, we will see how to calculate interest between two dates.
 The following image shows the given data set.
 We have to calculate the interest on a $100,000 Loan Amount, with monthly compounding and an interest rate of 5%.
 We are to find the interest between 22nd of February and 19th of March.
 The loan is to be repaid in 5 years.

-2 Easy Ways to Calculated Interest between Two Dates in Excel
+3 Suitable Ways to Calculate Interest Between Two Dates in Excel

-Now we will look at two different ways to calculate interest.
-We will use Excel function and manual formula to calculate the interest between those two dates.
+Now we will look at three different ways to calculate interest.
+We will use Excel function, VBA function and manual formula to calculate the interest between those two dates.

 1. Calculate the Interest between Two Dates Using IPMT Function